The Space Ship Under the Apple Tree

 Cover of the first book of series.

 The Space Ship Under The Apple Tree is a children's science fiction book series by Louis Slobodkin, and also the name of the first book of the series.
 The books were published by Macmillan.

 The series involves a Boy Scout named Eddie who meets an alien in his apple orchard who comes from the planet Martinea.
 The series humorously depicts their friendship as Eddie tries to explain the strange things that humans do and why.

+Adele Thane adapted the first book in the series for stage performance at the Boston Children's Theatre in March 1955.